-The BRAHMS Data Acquisition is based on a distributed system of loosely coupled front-end processors that are interrupted by actions of the trigger systems, and a high-end workstation that serves the functions of event builder and user run-control.
-The components and performance are briefly described below.
-The architecture is illustrated by the flow of data in The front-end VME processors Figure 26. initiate and interrupt the readout of data from the crates.
+The BRAHMS Data Acquisition is based on a distributed system of loosely coupled front-end processors that are interrupted by actions of the trigger systems, and a high-end workstation that serves the functions of event builder and user run control.
+The components and the performance are briefly described below.
+The architecture is illustrated by the flow of data in Fig. 26.
+The frontend VME processors initiate and interrupt the readout of data from the crates.
 The event fragments are buffered in local memory and transferred via a 100 MB Ethernet to a high-end Unix server, and the event builder program assembles a complete event.
-The server has a disk spool area capable of holding up to
+The server has a disk spool area capable of holding up to 100 Gb worth of data and acts as a buffer for the raw data files before they are sent, using the pftp protocol, via a Giga-bit link to the HPSS storage at the RHIC Computing Facility (RCF).
+The files on the spool area are also available via NFS mounting for rapid analysis from the workstations in the counting house.
+The DAQ design is fairly typical for a modern system, with the exception of the method employed for maintaining synchronization.
+This method is unique and is described below in some detail.

-Figure 26 BRAHMS DAQ data flow.
+Fig. 26.
+BRAHMS DAQ data flow.